-Yes, place the salmon croquettes on a parchment-lined baking tray and bake them at 350 F for 10 to 12 minutes per side or until golden brown.
+Yes, place the patties on a parchment-lined baking tray and bake them at 350 F for 10 to 12 minutes per side or until golden brown.

-Our salmon croquette recipe has only 9.5g carbs for two patties and 2 teaspoons of lemon dill sauce.
+Our recipe has only 9.5g carbs for two patties and 2 teaspoons of lemon dill sauce.
 For more nutritional information, scroll down to the bottom of the recipe card.

-Cooked salmon croquettes can last for up to 3 days in the fridge.
+Cooked croquettes can last for up to 3 days in the fridge.

 Yes, it is best to place them on a parchment-lined baking tray and freeze them until they are firm.
 Wrap each patty in plastic wrap, and then place them in a freezer bag for up to one month.
 Remember to freeze the patties before they are cooked.

-How do you keep salmon croquettes from falling apart?
+How do you keep them from falling apart?

 There is more than one technique to use to keep your patty intact.